spine-examples/todo-list/client/web/README.md

 3. To run the client, open the `client/web/app/index.html` with the most convenient way (e.g. from IDEA).

-   The application is adjusted to work with a backend server on the `localhost:8080` and a development "spine-dev" Firebase application.
+   By default, the application expects a backend server available at `localhost:8080`.
+It also relies upon `spine-dev` Firebase project — that you should replace with your own.